GLOBAL MARKETS-Stocks, dollar rise after Yellen remarks; yen, Treasuries pare gains

 By Dion Rabouin

-NEW YORK, Dec 19 (Reuters) - Global stock markets added to gains after Federal Reserve Chair Janet Yellen sounded an optimistic tone about the U.S. labor market on Monday, weighing on safe-haven assets like the Japanese yen and U.S. Treasuries that had risen after the shooting death of Russia's ambassador to Turkey.
+NEW YORK, Dec 19 (Reuters) - Global stock markets added to gains on Monday after Federal Reserve Chair Janet Yellen sounded an optimistic tone about the U.S. labor market, weighing on safe-haven assets like the Japanese yen and U.S. Treasuries that had risen after the shooting death of Russia's ambassador to Turkey.

 U.S. stocks initially slipped after the release of Yellen's prepared speech to graduates of the University of Baltimore, but then added to earlier gains.